 Two of the names in that verse are used for the same general geographic area, but given different names in other places.
 I am pretty sure you are familiar with those other names, but you are not familiar with Shenir and Hermon all that much.

 Deuteronomy 3:8-9 And we took at that time out of the hand of the two kings of the Amorites the land that was on this side Jordan, from the river of Arnon unto mount Hermon; (Which Hermon the Sidonians call Sirion; and the Amorites call it Shenir;)

 Here is one place that has three names.
 You are subject to this at any time in the Bible.
 Any one of those three names might be used: Hermon, Sirion, or Shenir.
 So that is a very clear statement of what I am talking about here.
 You have to be aware that God allows the authors to use different names.
 Anybody who has done any kind of studying into geography ought to understand that this is very common.
 Every ethnic group of people on earth does this, because languages change, things and events occur within nations, and because of that event they will change the name of whatever it was where that event took place because of that event.
 The same place it was called before by a different name, but the name became changed.

-Deuteronomy 4:47-48 And they possessed his land, and the land of Og king of Bashan, two kings of the Amorites, which were on this side Jordan toward the sunrising; from Aroer, which is by the bank of the river Arnon, even unto mount Sion [one that you are familiar with], which is Hermon.
+Deuteronomy 4:47-48 And they took possession of his land and the land of Og king of Bashan, two kings of the Amorites, who were on this side of the Jordan toward the rising of the sun; from Aroer, which is on the bank of the River Arnon, even to Mount Sion [one that you are familiar with], which is Hermon.

 There is a mountain now with four different names, and all in the space of a couple of chapters.
 This is what I meant about cross-referencing.
 These are things you have to hold in your mind and know that over time a name may have changed, but we are talking about the same place.
 It can be confusing and it can get one mixed up.